wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 1. On the Choreo Console header, click the **Project** list and select the project where you created the gRPC service component.
 This opens the project home page.
 2. Go to the **Component Listing** section and click **+ Create**.
 3. Click the **Manual Task** card.
-4. Enter a display name, unique name, and a description for the component.
+4. Enter a display name, a unique name, and a description for the component.
 You can enter the values given below:

     !!! info
          In the **Component Name** field, you must specify a name to uniquely identify the component in various contexts.
 The value is editable only at the time you create the component.
 You cannot change the name after you create the component.